lingui/js-lingui/website/docs/ref/core.md

 ### `i18n.activate(locale[, locales])` {#i18n.activate}

 Activate a locale and locales.
-From now, calling `i18n._` on will return messages in given locale.
+From now on, calling `i18n._` will return messages in given locale.

 ```ts
 import { i18n } from "@lingui/core"